VladimirAus/drupal-console-en/README.md

 ### Contribute

-If you want to contribute to this translation, you need to follow this steps
+Follow the steps below to contribute to th efollowing translation:

 - Fork this repository following this link [https://github.com/hechoendrupal/drupal-console-en#fork-destination-box](https://github.com/hechoendrupal/drupal-console-en#fork-destination-box)
 - Clone your repostory forked in your local machine.